 We ski between 0% edge engagement (skidding out of control) and 100% edge engagement (edge locked).
-While some consider carving to be an on/off concept, we consider carving to be the last 10-20 percent of that range of edge engagement - the generally accepted pinnacle of on-piste and expert skiing.
+While some consider carving to be an on/off concept, we consider carving to be the last 10-20 percent of that range of edge engagement, when the tail of the ski follows the tip - the generally accepted pinnacle of on-piste and expert skiing.

 Carving a shaped ski (with a large sidecut) on a green run is simple and easily accessible to most skiers, as we patiently tip the skis on edge and balance on them while the sidecut makes the ski turn.